22 Months Gone: 1980 Nissan 280ZX S130 Tenth Anniversary Edition – STILL $21,900

 September 15, 2023 Update – The seller replaced their expiring listing with a fresh Craigslist ad.
 Their already-reduced $22,500 asking price remains in place, as well as the pictures and description.

 August 3, 2023 Update – Just over one year since the expiration of their last Craigslist ad in June 2022, the seller of this 1980 Datsun 280ZX Tenth Anniversary edition posted a new listing.
 In their latest ad, the seller further reduced their asking price from $25,000 to $22,500.

-July 17, 2022, Update – We just confirmed the listing for this “Classifind” expired, so with no replacement found we’re assuming this ride “Sold?”
-While this one got away, please reach out either by email or call us directly if you’d like to be informed when we come across something similar.
+July 17, 2022, Update – We just confirmed the listing for this “Classifind” expired, so with no replacement found, we’re assuming this ride is “Sold?” until we come across a replacement listing.

 June 12, 2022 Update – After assuming this 1980 Datsun Z sold following an expired ad in February, we just came across a brand new listing that relies on the same limited pictures.
 This time, the seller lowered their asking price from $27,500 to $25,000.